 Customize and fine-tune these pre-made presets to make them your own.

-Explore the wide range of film effect options available online, including the effects panel, to find the perfect look for your photos.
+Explore the wide range of film effect options online, including the effects panel, to find the perfect look for your photos.

 Applying presets to multiple photos is easy, ensuring a cohesive and consistent style.